 (b) be of satisfactory quality (within the meaning of the Sale of Goods Act 1979).

 9.2 Subject to clause 9.3, if:

-(a) the Customer gives notice in writing to the Supplier within a reasonable time of discovery that some or all of the Goods do not comply with the warranty set out in clause 9.1;
+(a) the Customer gives notice in writing to the Supplier within a reasonable time of discovery (and in any event within 60 day of delivery) that some or all of the Goods do not comply with the warranty set out in clause 9.1;

 (b) the Supplier is given a reasonable opportunity of examining such Goods; and

 (c) the Customer (if asked to do so by the Supplier) returns such Goods to the Supplier’s place of business at the Supplier’s cost,

 the Supplier shall, at its option, repair or replace the defective Goods, or refund the price of the defective Goods in full.

 9.3 The Supplier shall not be liable for the Goods’ failure to comply with the warranty set out in clause 9.1 in any of the following events:

 (a) the Customer makes any further use of such Goods after giving notice in accordance with clause 9.2;